500 signatures reached

 • Notify all DCC pension holders in the local government pension scheme of fossil fuel investments and produce a roadmap for divestment with clear milestones.

 • Work with all agencies to develop and fund a low-carbon investment programme for Devon County Council.

-We urge you to do everything in your power to put the issue of Fossil Fuel Divestment on future Council Meeting Agenda, and to take every opportunity to ensure that Devon County Council plays its part in securing a safe future for our children and grandchildren.
+We urge you to do everything in your power to put the issue of fossil fuel divestment on future Council meeting agendas, and to take every opportunity to ensure that Devon County Council plays its part in securing a safe future for our children and grandchildren.